maxi-stein/todo-app/README.md

 $ npm dev run
 ```

-Finally, you can access this API through the following URL:
+Finally, you can access this APP through the following URL:

 ```bash
 http://localhost:5173